wp-plugins/easy-ads-lite/readme.txt

 Porn block also is similar -- Google lets you choose non-porn ads (I think).
 What my plugin does is to look at the content of your page, and block ads if it looks like a porn page.
 (This can happen if a spammer posts a porn kind of comment on your blog, which again may get your AdSense account banned.)

 = I enabled the widgets for various ad providers.
 But I don't see any on my blog pages.
-Howcome? =
+How come? =

 The widgets are enabled and available on your Appearance -> Widgets area.
 Please drag and drop them to the appropriate side-bar.